rmkoesterer/uga/README.rst

 .. _`tabix/bgzip`: http://www.htslib.org/
 .. _`gzip`: http://www.gzip.org/

-**Pre-Installation (preparing the environment for uga)**

-To prepare your system for uga, you need to `clone an environment`_ using conda.
-You will need the included environment.yml file from the source code and a number of conda packages from `my anaconda cloud channel`_ and other custom channels (listed in the environment.yml file).
+To prepare your system for uga, you need to `clone an environment`_.
+You will need the included environment.yml file from the source code and a number of packages from `my anaconda cloud channel`_ and other custom channels (listed in the environment.yml file).
 After downloading the most recent release (available `here`_), use the following commands to begin the installation.

 .. _`clone an environment`: http://conda.pydata.org/docs/using/envs.html#clone-an-environment
 .. _`my anaconda cloud channel`: https://conda.anaconda.org/rmkoesterer
 .. _`here`: https://github.com/rmkoesterer/uga/releases

+For the sake of this tutorial, let's assume the release version is 'X'.

-   >>> tar -xvf uga-2.0b7.tar.gz
+   >>> tar -xvf uga-X.tar.gz
-   >>> cd uga-2.0b7
+   >>> cd uga-X

-At this point you change the name of the environment to anything you'd prefer by modifying the first line of the environment.yml file.
-For these instructions, we will assume the name is just 'uga'.
+At this point you may change the name of the environment to anything you'd prefer by modifying the first line of the environment.yml file.
+For these instructions, we will assume the name stays as 'uga'.

    >>> conda env create -f environment.yml
    >>> source activate uga

-Now your conda environment is activated and you are ready to install uga from source.
+Now that your environment is activated, you are ready to install uga from source.

-**Installing uga from source**

    >>> python setup.py install

 **Cutting Edge Install**

-Keeping up with the most current changes may be of interest to you as I will likely continue to add features on a regular basis.
-Thus, under the realization that you may encounter unexpected behavior and bugs, you may want to run a fork of this repository rather than installing from source.
-See this tutorial describing how to `fork this repository`_
+Keeping up with the most current changes may be of interest to you as I will likely continue to add features and fix bugs on a regular basis.
+Thus, you may want to run a fork of this repository rather than installing from source.
+See a tutorial describing how to `fork this repository`_.

 .. _`fork this repository`: https://help.github.com/articles/fork-a-repo/